Let's walk back in time and review some of the most iconic onscreen gun moments of all time!

 Don’t be without your pistol.
 When it’s needed, take decisive action.

 As you can see, I’ve avoided the more “badass” quotes such as “make my day” or “I’m gonna blow your head off.”
 I am not glorifying the use of force.

 Rather the opposite.
 My goal here is to apply some sound advice in your training process for EDC spoken in the movies that are, in my estimation, more than just Hollywood talk.

 Talking about movie gun quotes, watch this video from Watch Mojo for the top 5 gun myths that Hollywood taught us:

 There are unforgettable most badass movie quotes of all time we like to revisit once in a while.
 Sure they're badass movie one-liners but they are just that.

 Some movie gun quotes go beyond that.
-They offer critical and practical application into gun enthusiasts like us—like the ones we just featured here!
+They offer critical and practical applications to gun enthusiasts like us—like the ones we just featured here!

-Do you have a favorite action movie gun quotes we were not able to include in here?
+Do you have a favorite action movie gun quote we were not able to include here?
 Tell us about it in the comments section below!

 - Keanu Reeves Shoots A 3-Gun Course, And His Stance On Gun Control